 Manually record application events (into the current scope) during the lifecycle of an application.
 Implement a ring buffer so as not to grow indefinitely.
 The most recent breadcrumbs should be attached to events as they occur.

-With deeper framework integration, the automatic recording of some breadcrumbs is possible and recommended.
+With deeper framework integration, the automatic recording of breadcrumbs is possible and recommended, for example:

 SDKs should allow the user to configure what percentage of events are actually sent to the server (the rest should be silently ignored).
 For example: